![]() |

 Greek state Sparta was defeated by the Macedonian troops he left to

 watch rebellious Greece.
-4. Despite
+4.

 all, the Greeks never stopped fighting the Macedonians.
 While